 It is early 1939 in Poland when Mrs. Bromley and Jennifer come to buy antiques for her business in London.
 Jennifer meets Count Stephen and they wine, dine and see the sights though out the city.
 He wishes to marry, but his family is against plain Jennifer.
 When she tries to leave, he catches her at the train station and they are married.
 To be self sufficient, they modernize the family farm with tractors and increase production, but then Germany starts the war.
-Written by

 Tony Fontana <email@example.com>

 Did You Know?

 The large, bronze statue of Chopin that Jennifer and Count Stefan visit, was erected in Warsaw's Lazienki Park in 1926.
 It was destroyed by explosives on May 31, 1940 by the German occupiers.
 Fortunately, the statue's original mold survived the war and it was recast and replaced on its original site in 1958.
 See more

 At the ballet, Count Stefan and others in his box use the opera glasses to look down at Jennifer in the audience below.
 The first shot through the glasses shows her not looking straight up at Count Stefan, but to her right, even though they have acknowledged each other.
 In subsequent shots through the glasses, the perspectives are far too low and to the front of Jennifer to be from the box above.
 See more

 [at the ballet

 Stefan, when I was a young man, I came for the ballerinas.
 Later on I came for the music.
 Now I come to sit.

 After the WB logo appears at the end, the letters W and B are separated and letters added to form the words "BUY War Bonds".
 See more

 Mazurka in C major, Op.67, No.3